meng-lanHome/MyCode/docs/index.md

 ---
-layout: default
+layout:default
-description:"This is a brief summary of my post." title:MyHome date:"2023-05-23"
+description:This is a brief summary of my post. title:MyHome date:2023-05-23
 ---

 #### [MyHome](https://meng-lanhome.github.io)